-Funds provided by the federal government under the Perkins Student Loan Program are loaned to qualified students and may be reloaned after collection.
+Funds provided by the federal government under the Perkins Student Loan Program were loaned to qualified students.
 The amounts due from students are reported as student loans receivable.
 These funds are ultimately refundable to the U.S. government and are presented in the statement of financial position as a liability (see Note 3).

 On September 30, 2017, the Federal Perkins Loan Program expired.
-This is an extension to an earlier program expiration of September 30, 2015.
 No new loans can be issued under this federal program.
-Students who received their first Perkins Loan before July 1, 2017; however, may be eligible for four more years of loans unless they change their major.
+Student who received their first Perkins Loan before July 1, 2017; however, may be eligible for four more years of loans unless they change their major.
+As loans are repaid the federal portions are to be returned to the U.S. Department of Education.
+The Department of Education started collecting these funds as of October 1, 2018.
+The College is in process of liquidating its loan portfolio in accordance with federal guidelines.